TheRealCass/WinniPegDB/README.md

 ## Getting Started

 1. To run the application, you need to have Java installed on your machine.
-2. After that, you can run the `GroupProject` class which contains the `main` method.
+2. Compile the `GroupProject.java` file in the `src` folder to create a class file.
+You can run the `GroupProject.class` file, which contains the `main` method.

 Alternatively, just type in `make run` and hit enter,and DBMS should be initated

 3. Type in `h` and hit enter to see all the avalable commands.

 ## Commands